vesellov/bitdust.docs.old/storage.md

 ## Intro

-BitDust network consists of multiple equal node, whose owners voluntarily give a part of hardware resources of their personal computers to each other.
-By sharing the resources the network users get more reliable, secured and fully independent storage for their own data.
+BitDust network consists of multiple equal nodes, whose owners voluntarily give a part of hardware resources of their personal computers to each other.
+By sharing own resources to the BitDust network, all users get access to more private, secure and fully independent storage to protect own data.

-## Suppliers and Clients
+## Suppliers and Customers

 User data allocation takes place on a fixed combination of nodes chosen beforehand, these nodes are called "suppliers".
-The user at the same time becomes a "client" for all these nodes – figuratively speaking he "rents" a portion of hard disk drive from each of his suppliers.
+The user at the same time becomes a "customer" for all these nodes – figuratively speaking he "rents" a portion of hard disk drive from each of his suppliers.

 Before the user can start the first data upload the BitDust program should run a search and connection to his suppliers and provide available space for his data.
 By the first run and then in the program settings the user sets the two key parameters, which define the key parameters of the distributed storage: